DigitalSpaceCowboy/terraform-ec2-deployment/README.md

 # Terraform EC2 Deployment

-This project for deploying an EC2 instance on AWS using Terraform:
+This project for test deploying an EC2 instance on AWS using Terraform:

 - An AWS EC2 instance setup
 - Basic infrastructure as code